I help people maintain long-term recovery.

 What is your approach?

-As your recovery coach I will help you identify your blind spots or triggers, and work with you to develop and strengthen a set of tools to keep you on track, even in the most challenging situations.
+I will help you identify your blind spots or triggers, and work with you to develop and strengthen a set of tools to keep you on track, even in the most challenging situations.
 I’ll also be there to ground you with support, guidance and accountability for when things feel tough.

-My coaching method includes evidence-based psychological and behaviour change methods, and neuroscience.
+My method includes evidence-based psychological and behaviour change methods, and neuroscience.
 I do not ascribe to one particular pathway – my approach honours individuality.
 I tailor our work together using a range of strategies for the best outcomes.

-I help you dive deep into your purpose, your ‘raison d’être’, and your motivation for your recovery journey.
+I help you dive deep into your purpose, your ‘raison d’être’, and your motivation for your journey.
 This helps you work out what you want, most importantly why you want it, and what could be stopping you, before we create a plan of action together.